FastAccounting/nobunaga/README.md

 # Nobunaga: Object Detection Analyzer
-Nobunaga is a Object Detection Analysis tool in Computer Vision.
+Nobunaga is an Object Detection Analysis tool in Computer Vision.
-Based on [TIDE](https://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123480562.pdf), which is one of the great error analysis algorithm, Nobunaga exports the overall distribution of detection error in the given dataset as well as per-category error.
+Based on [TIDE](https://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123480562.pdf), which is one of the excellent error analysis algorithms, Nobunaga exports the overall distribution of detection error in the given dataset as well as per-category error.
-Towards analying miss classification, Nobunaga plots their error in aconfusion matrix.
+Towards analyzing miss classification, Nobunaga plots their error in a confusion matrix.
-Moreover, it plots detection error in images one by one with annotation.
+Moreover, it plots detection errors in images one by one with annotation.
-We hope it could be beneficial for you to figure out what kind of detection error happends in your models specifically.
+We hope it could be beneficial for you to figure out what kind of detection error happens in your models specifically.

 ## Installation
 ```shell